pdfshift/www.pdfshift.io/content/privacy.md

 **PDFShift** | \_t | Session tracking cookie.
 **Stripe** | \_\_lc.visitor\_id.XXXXXXX, \_\_stripe\_mid,<br />\_\_stripe\_orig\_props, stripe.csrf,<br />cid, lang, machine\_identifier,<br />merchant, mp\_{token}\_mixpanel,<br />private\_machine\_identifier, lc\_window\_state | We rely on Stripe to handle payments made on PDFShift.
 **Intercom** | intercom-id-\*, gtm\_id | Used for the chat on app.PDFShift
-**ProveSource** | psuid, ps-goals | Used to know your preferences on how to display the ProveSrc widget.

 You can remove or reject functional and advertising cookies.
 However, if you do not accept certain cookies, some functionalities and features of the sites and apps may not function properly and you may experience some inconvenience in their use.